Is Cassava Good for You?

 Is cassava good for you?
 Cassava can be a healthy addition to a balanced diet for individuals without certain health conditions.

-However, it is important for individuals with diabetes or G6PD deficiency to consume cassava in moderation and consult with a healthcare professional before adding it to their diet.
+However, individuals with diabetes or G6PD deficiency need to consume cassava in moderation and consult with a healthcare professional before adding it to their diet.

 By being mindful of portion sizes and processing methods, individuals can enjoy the many health benefits of cassava while minimizing the potential risks it poses.